 Even gay men may feel as if bisexual men are just denying how they truly identify, which complicates matter.
 Take each moment in stride, be patient, and be honest with these kinds of comments.
 They aren’t right for their assumptions, but don’t take their ignorance as too offensive.

 5. Being bisexual doesn’t mean you are automatically someone’s friend-with-benefits

 Some people misunderstand what bisexuality means, and interpret it as a type of overactive sex drive that means they are happy to be a gay best friend that is also happy to give a woman a booty call if she wants to hook up.
 This isn’t the case, and if someone assumes that, educate them.

 6. Gender norms are less important

-For people who are bisexual, traditional gender norms and the expectations that society has on either a man or a woman to perform as a man or a woman mean less.
-Bisexual people are more likely to bend the rules for what is expected and tend to be more openminded about non-conformity.
+For people who are bisexual, traditional gender norms and the expectations that society has on either a man or a woman to perform as a man or a woman can mean less.
+LGBTQ+ people are more likely to bend the rules for what is expected and tend to be more openminded about non-conformity.

 7. Bisexual people can be hurt just like anyone else

 Experiencing a breakup or rejection is just as painful for someone bi as it is anyone else.
 Saying something mean will hurt someone’s feelings, and if someone bisexual isn’t treated with respect then it is hurtful.